jacklul/asuswrt-scripts/asusware-usbmount/README.md

 > Known supported architecture values are `arm, mipsbig, mipsel`.
 > For `mipsel` the directory has to be called just **asusware** (no suffix!).

-**The workaround is hardcoded to launch either command in `script_usbmount` NVRAM variable or `/jffs/scripts/usb-mount-script` script.**
+**The workaround script is hardcoded to launch `/jffs/scripts/usb-mount-script` script.**
-You can also modify or replace `asusware.arm/etc/init.d/S50usb-mount-script` script to run your own logic.
+You can modify `asusware.arm/etc/init.d/S50usb-mount-script` script to run your own logic.
+You can also add more scripts to `asusware.arm/etc/init.d` directory.

 ### Sometimes this workaround does not work straight away - in that case do the following: